 Data collected from the Gun Violence Archive examined all accidental gun deaths in the United States over a 30-month time period, running from the middle of 2014 until the end of 2016.
 The research revealed a number of key pieces of data.

 Deaths and injuries spiked for children under the age of 5.
 For children under the age of 5, kids that were of the age of 3 were both the most common victims as well as the most common shooters in cases involving accidental gun deaths.
 During the time period of the referenced study, 90 3-year old children are either killed or injured in shootings.
 The vast majority of these shootings were self-inflicted.

 There was a dip in the incidence of accidental shootings involving children between the ages of 6 and 14 in this study.
 There was a spike in shootings for children between the ages of 15 and 17.
 Cases in which children in this age group were shot by other children were most often fatal.
 In the case of self-inflicted shootings in this cohort, the children usually survived.

 The vast majority of these shootings involving children happened in their own homes.
 The guns nearly always were legally possessed, having been initially purchased for protection.
 These accidental shootings involving children were most likely to occur on weekends or around major holidays.

 The states which had the highest per capita rate of accidental shootings involving minors were:

 Homicides Committed with Guns in the United States

-The extent and frequency of accidental gun deaths in the United States can be put into at least some more definitive perspective when contrasted with homicides committed by guns in country annually.
-In addition, this data can be put into deeper perspective when analyzed against homicides committed using firearms in some specific countries the world over.
+The extent and frequency of accidental gun deaths in the United States can be put into at least some more definitive perspective when contrasted with homicides committed by guns in the country annually.
+In addition, this data can be put into a deeper perspective when analyzed against homicides committed using firearms in some specific countries around the world.

 - United States – 27